quadriga-dk/OER-Workshop/content/setup.md

 # Setup and Configuration of Jupyter Book

-In this section You will create a new repository in GitHub based on the OER-Workshop-Template and configure it.
-The result is a Website hosted on GitHub Pages that reflects the state of the template but belonging to Your GitHub account.
-Then you will change `_config.yml` and `CITATION.cff` to personalize the repository and make it Your own.
+In this section you will create a new repository in GitHub based on the OER-Workshop-Template and configure it.
+The result is a Website hosted on GitHub Pages that reflects the state of the template but belonging to your GitHub account.
+Then you will change `_config.yml` and `CITATION.cff` to personalize the repository and make it your own.

-In the following sections You will add content to Your repository and customize it further.
+In the following sections you will add content to your repository and customize it further.

 ## Creating a New Repository from the Template